-In this post we will focus more on the advanced, and highly requested, feature to leverage filters when using Power BI Reports on Digital Signage.
+In this post we will focus more on the advanced, and highly requested, feature to use filters feature when displaying Power BI Reports on Digital Signage screens.

 We will provide you with an introduction to Power BI filters and go through the steps how to apply filters in the app settings.